Before buying a smartwatch, understand what type of user you are

 What to really compare

-Smartwatch is good when it solves something that a cell phone solves poorly: quick monitoring, passive recording and discreet notifications.
+A smartwatch is good when it solves something that a cell phone solves poorly: quick monitoring, passive recording and discreet notifications.
 When it comes to the decision to purchase a smartwatch, it is worth transforming the evaluation into concrete questions: what needs to happen every day, who depends on the result, what data goes into the process and what would be the cost of a failure?
 This approach reduces impulse decisions and shows whether the chosen solution solves the entire task or just the most visible part of it.

 The first step is to write the problem in a short sentence.
 For consumers in doubt between a smart watch, bracelet and cell phone, this phrase avoids dispersion.
 Instead of looking for a ‘complete’ tool, look for a solution that handles the main scenario well: notifications, exercise, sleep, battery, payments, endurance and mobile integration.
 Then, look for hidden dependencies like required account, unstable sync, broad permissions, or disproportionate learning curve.
-The real usefulness often appears in the less flashy details.
+The real usefulness usually appears in the less flashy details.

-Criteria that weigh on everyday life
+Criteria that weigh in everyday life

-Practical criteria
+Practical criterion

 A good test lasts a few days and uses real cases, not perfect examples.
 If the solution only looks good when everything is organized, it may not support the routine.
 Test with incomplete file, bad connection, rush, interruptions and need to go back.
 When deciding to purchase a smartwatch, the ability to correct errors, export data and explain what happened weighs as much as the list of features published on the home page.